mujin/mujinwebstackclientcpp/README.rst

 2. If x64 build, need libzmq to be built from https://github.com/zeromq/libzmq .
 4.3.x or later are required for CMake compatibility.

-  - Note that in controllerclientcpp you can set only single CMAKE_CONFIGURATION_TYPES if libzmq CMake is used.
+  - Note that in webstackclientcpp you can set only single CMAKE_CONFIGURATION_TYPES if libzmq CMake is used.

 cURL and OpenSSL are C libraries, so vc100 binary can be linked to later VC.